Great-Trading-eXperience/clob-indexer/README.md

 > 🚀 Supercharge your DEX experience with real-time order book data indexing

 A high-performance blockchain indexer powered by [Ponder](https://ponder.sh) that processes events from the GTX CLOB DEX (Central Limit Order Book Decentralized Exchange).
+It also exposes a real‑time WebSocket API so front‑ends can stream depth, trades, tickers, and personal order reports without polling.

 ## 🌟 Overview